Use Code "HALLOWEEN" for 10% OFF. Limited-Time Offer.

 • Manufacturer Guidelines - Always follow the specific safety protocols provided by the equipment manufacturer.

 IMPORTANT: Never attempt to modify flame machines or use alternative fuels not specified by the manufacturer.
-This can lead to unpredictable flame behavior and serious safety hazards.
+This can lead to unpredictable flame behavior and serious safety hazards, especially if you're not sure why a machine isn't igniting properly.

 Local Laws & Insurance Requirements

 Navigating the regulatory landscape for indoor flame effects can be complex.
-Requirements vary significantly by location, but here are the universal considerations:
+Requirements vary significantly by location, but here are the universal considerations when deciding which unit to purchase from a flame machine buying guide.

 Fire Marshal Approval